Dominic-Chuma/DevOps_Project1/README.md

 ![The Git_Bash itself!](./Z_initial_images/Git_launch.PNG "The app")

-Thirdly, an free tier account on AWS should be created.
+Thirdly, a free tier account on AWS should be created.

 Fourthly, Install VS Code.
 Visit the official VS Code website to download the latest version of the VS Code installer for Windows.